hummelm10/steamdeck_startup_animations/README.md

 # Issue Reporting
 Please include the journalctl logs using the output from `journalctl -e SYSLOG_IDENTIFIER=bootWebmRandomizer` in Konsole in your bug report along with a description of the behavior your are seeing.

+# Recovery Steps
+If you do run into an issue where you cannot boot please follow the steps [here](docs/recovery_steps.md)

 # Making an animation (somewhat advanced)